 |Vintage Pulp||Apr 16 2016|

-It's going to be a tight fit but I think I can find just enough space to squeeze you in.
+It'll be a tight fit, sir, but I might be able to barely squeeze you in.

 Here's a beautiful art piece we saw on an auction site a while back, 1963's Sexual Interlude from Europa Books, Ltd., which was a U.S. publisher that specialized in sleaze novels with fold-out covers.
 The illustrator isn't credited, but we know Bill Edwards painted some Europa fronts and in fact this looks very much like his work—so much so that we're going to say it's him and await confirmation or correction.
 The author likewise isn't noted on the cover but the book was written by Fred Dessiers, who doesn't appear anywhere else in the literary record that we can find.
 Europa fold-outs are rare because the company was short-lived, but this discovery shows that their novels are worth seeking, at least for the art.